 2 events a year for 3-4 hours each.

-Become a citizen scientist and help Wissahickon Trails monitor our local environment.
+Become a Community Scientist and help Wissahickon Trails monitor our local environment.
 Volunteers help us study frogs, salamanders, monarch butterflies, vernal pools, and other features of our preserves.
 Creek Watchers assist us by monitoring an assigned section of the Wissahickon Creek on a monthly basis.
 These are great opportunities for students and families.
-When you apply, please list the project(s) you are interested in.
+When you apply, please list in the comment section the project(s) you are interested in.
 Click here for a list of projects.

 Varies depending on the project.

 Conservation Crew members help us care for assigned sections of the Green Ribbon Trail.
 As a crew member, you will monitor your section of the trail each month, removing trash and invasive plant species, and reporting issues on the trail to our team.
 You will also have the opportunity to assist with emergency trail projects and stewardship work.

 Regularly check and maintain assigned trail section or preserve, attend service days, and assist in restoration projects when possible.

 Special event volunteers help us produce our races, cleanups, and community gatherings.
 You can help with a variety of jobs before, during, and after events.
 Positions include race marshal, hike leader, or hospitality crew.
 When signing up, please let us know how you’d like to help or any special skills you may have.

 Varies depending on the event(s) you are interested in helping with.

 Corporate Service Projects/Dollars for Doers

 Corporate service projects are available for corporations as part of the Wissahickon Trails sponsorship benefit package.
 To become a sponsor, click here.